 Please note: check the links on the right "Latest web page additions" for current news.
-We have been switching to this format instead lately to avoid duplication (January 2013).
+We switched to this format since January 2013.

 Solar box cookers arrive in the villages - more-